Youssefmadani/OIG-Lab/step2.md

 ### Complete Okta Integration

 The integration between Access Requests and Okta was partially configured when Okta Identity Governance was enabled for the Okta org.
 Whenever a new Team is created, the Okta configuration must be updated to allow workflows assigned to the team to be able to perform the appropriate operations in Okta.

-- In the Access Requests UI, go to the Settings menu item
+- In the **Access Requests UI**, go to the **Settings** menu item
-- Click on the Edit connection button in the Okta tile
+- Click on the **Edit connection** button in the Okta tile
 - Click the **Select teams** dropdown and select all of the teams (IT + newly created team).
 - All of the Actions should be enabled.
 - Click on **Update connection**.